Embrace your cultural journey.

 Yom HaZikaron

-Yom HaZikaron The fourth of Iyar, the day preceding Israel’s Independence Day, was declared by the Israeli Knesset (parliament) to be a Memorial Day for those who lost their lives in the struggle that led to the establishment of the State of Israel and for all military personnel who were killed while in active duty in Israel’s armed forces.
+Yom HaZikaron is on the fourth of Iyar, the day preceding Israel’s Independence Day.
+It was declared by the Israeli Knesset (parliament) to be a Memorial Day for those who lost their lives in the struggle that led to the establishment of the State of Israel and for all military personnel who were killed while in active duty in Israel’s armed forces.

 Yom Ha’atzmaut

-Israel’s Independence Day is celebrated on the fifth day of the month of Iyar, which is the Hebrew date of the formal establishment of the State of Israel, when members of the “provisional government” read and signed a Declaration of Independence in Tel Aviv.
-The original date corresponded to May 14, 1948.
+Israel’s Independence Day is celebrated on the fifth day of the month of Iyar, which is the Hebrew date of the formal establishment of the State of Israel.
+On this date in 1948, members of the “provisional government” read and signed a Declaration of Independence in Tel Aviv.

 Shavuot